Poopak NikTalab: Life

 The book of Sarv Samarkand, in addition to the expression of Rudaki's poetry, is a complete description of Rudaki's poetry.

 She is also a specialist in world children's literature.
 There are many of her articles in this field.
-According to the ISNA news agency, She was invited as a speaker at international conferences on world children's literature.
+According to the ISNA news agency, She was invited to speak at international conferences on world children's literature.

 Her speeches on Persian literature are broadcast on Internet networks such as the Tajik Radio Rudaki (in Tajik: Рудаки Радио) and the Shabnamestan Internet channel.

-On the 200th birthday of Hans Christian Andersen, She was awarded the Outstanding Research Prize for Children's Literature.
+On the 200th birthday of Hans Christian Andersen, she was awarded the Outstanding Research Prize for Children's Literature.